Faaraan72/Git-hub-try/README.md

 # MFA-website
-this is my first web designing project
+this is the website I have designed using Html, CSS and Js.